iltis42/XCVarioPro/README.txt

-Building the XCVario Software:
+Building the XCVario Pro Software:

 XCVario is build using esp-idf (https://github.com/espressif/esp-idf), to be setup as described here: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/#get-started-get-esp-idf As OS to crossbuild XCVario software, linux e.g. latest ubuntu is strongly recommended.

 Another option is to fork XCVario in your own area, and use a github runner to build the project remotely on github.
-As an example check this repository Actions workflows, where binary is build by the following this yml: https://github.com/iltis42/XCVario/blob/master/.github/workflows/cmake.yml
+As an example check this repository actions workflows, where binary is build by the following this yml: https://github.com/iltis42/XCVario/blob/master/.github/workflows/cmake.yml

 Here the instructions to build the binary locally:

-1)  Clone, checkout branch: release/v4.3 install and activate esp-idf and get cmake (obviously cmake is missing from install.sh) mkdir -p ~/esp; cd ~/esp; git clone -b release/v4.3 --recursive https://github.com/espressif/esp-idf.git;
+1)  Clone, checkout branch: release/v4.3 install and activate esp-idf and get cmake (obviously cmake is missing from install.sh) mkdir -p ~/esp; cd ~/esp; git clone -b release/v5.4 --recursive https://github.com/espressif/esp-idf.git;
 cd ~/esp/esp-idf;
-git checkout release/v4.3;
+git checkout release/v5.4;
 ./install.sh; . ./export.sh;
 pip install cmake;
 git submodule update --init --recursive;

-This will get the stable branch release/v4.3 of esp-idf plus corresponding compiler, etc.
+This will get the stable branch release/v5.4 of esp-idf plus corresponding compiler, etc.
-For the docker official releases, branch label is release-v4.3, see also workflow yaml.
+For the docker official releases, branch label is release-v5.4, see also workflow yaml.

 2) Build hello world application.
 A good idea is to work through the get-started manual from esp-idf, select the versions as shown,